nathanhall762/holbertonschool-web_back_end/0x02-ES6_classes/README.md

 It's worth noting that the class definition creates a single shared function object which is used as the prototype for new objects, so that we do not need to re-create methods each time a new object is created.

-**You**: Write an interview answer to the next question
+## How does one add methods to a class in JS?

-**ChatGPT**: To add methods to a class in JavaScript, you can define them inside the class definition, after the constructor.
+ To add methods to a class in JavaScript, you can define them inside the class definition, after the constructor.
 For example, you might add a method to the Person class that prints out the person's name and age:

 ```javascript
 class Person {